future-plc/ir_comm/README.md

 - Keyboard + Mouse

 ### Assembly Instructions
-Solder wires to the infrared photodiode like so:
+Solder the resistor and wires to the infrared photodiode like so:
 # INSERT PHOTO

+Connect the header included with the LED Driver to the driver.
+If you purchased a separate 5mm IR LED to increase the range, solder it to the driver like so:

 Connect 3.3V power and ground from the Raspberry Pi computer to both the transmitter (Infrared LED Driver) and the reciever (Infrared photodiode and resistor).